Ideas-Laboratory/vectorized_stress_majorization/README.md

 Project page: ...

 ## Note
 Due to the complexity of our user interactive system, the interaction part is not included in our distribution.
-The UI system is provided as an executable file(.exe) for Windows operating system.
+The UI system is provided as an executable file for Windows operating system.

-These codes include the main contribution of our algorithm, Vector Stress Majorization.
+These codes include the main contribution of our algorithm, Vectorized Stress Majorization(VSM).
 We provide two sample codes for you to test.
-You can modify it based on them to fit your need.
+You can modify them to fit your need.

 Note that the edges, distances matrix, circles, and communities are read from files.
 We do not provide the algorithms for calculating distances or finding communities and circles.
 And the format of data should be organized as the sample datasets we provide.

-We modified viennaCL to enhance the performance for our need particularly.
+We modified viennaCL(http://viennacl.sourceforge.net/) to enhance the performance for our need particularly.

 ## Compilation